codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

     unusable during the same request after you destroy the session.

-You may also use the ``stop()`` method to completely kill the session by removing the old session_id, destroying all data, and destroying the cookie that contained the session id:
+You may also use the ``stop()`` method to completely kill the session by removing the old session ID, destroying all data, and destroying the cookie that contained the session ID:

 .. literalinclude:: sessions/038.php